 We used this rubric to evaluate online course syllabi from a College of Education for a research study, and the raters obtained good inter-rater reliability with it.
-See the presentation posted on my blog.
 I presented this study at a roundtable at the American Education Research Association in 2019.
 At my former job, I used it to review online instructors’ syllabi prior to course design or redesign efforts, as a way to provide specific feedback.
 It serves as a great instructional design tool for the analysis phase.
 Dr. Khoury and I (2018) replicated the rubric analysis study across disciplines at a different institution.
 I presented the findings at the Association of Educational Communications and Technology in 2019.

 Cummings, J. A., Bonk, C. J., & Jacobs, F. (2002).
 Twenty-first century college syllabi: Options for online communication and interactivity.
 Internet & Higher Education, 5(1), 1.

 Garrison, D. R., Anderson, T., & Archer, W. (2000).
 Critical inquiry in a text-based environment: Computer conferencing in higher education.
 The Internet and Higher Education 2(2-3), 87-105.

 Johnson, E. S. (2007).
 Promoting learner-learner interactions through ecological assessments of the online environment.
-Journal of Online Learning and Teaching, 3(2).
-Retrieved from http://jolt.merlot.org/vol3no2/johnson.htm
+Journal of Online Learning and Teaching, 3(2). http://jolt.merlot.org/vol3no2/johnson.htm

 Roblyer, M., & Wiencke, W. (2004).
 Exploring the interaction equation: Validating a rubric to assess and encourage interaction in distance courses.
 Journal of Asynchronous Learning Networks, 8(4).

 Rogers, S., & Van Haneghan, J. (2016).
 Rubric to evaluate online course syllabi plans for engendering a community of inquiry.
 Proceedings of Society for Information Technology & Teacher Education International Conference, 349-357.
-Chesapeake, VA: AACE.
+AACE.

 Rubric for Online Instruction.
 (2009).
 Center for Excellence in Learning and Teaching.
-California State University-Chico.
-Retrieved from http://www.csuchico.edu/tlp/resources/rubric/rubric.pdf
+California State University-Chico. https://www.csuchico.edu/eoi/rubric.shtml

 Quality Matters™ Rubric Standards.
 (2014).
 Higher education rubric, fifth edition.
 Quality Matters Program (QM).
-MarylandOnline, Inc. Retrieved from https://www.qualitymatters.org/rubric
+MarylandOnline, Inc. https://www.qualitymatters.org/rubric